Gasterbuzzer/NewSafetyHelp/README.md

 5. Start your game and enjoy.

 # Using the Mod
-See the Wiki here on GitHub for Documentation and a small Tutorial [Link](https://github.com/Gasterbuzzer/NewSafetyHelp/wiki)
+See the Wiki here on GitHub for the documentation and some tutorials: [Link](https://github.com/Gasterbuzzer/NewSafetyHelp/wiki)

 # Building the project
 Project can be built with: .NET Framework 4.7.2